Skip to main content

 • You’ve entered an Identity provider friendly name — this field is required.

-• You have Account Admin access in Culture Amp.
+• You have the Account Admin or Account Configuration role in Culture Amp.

 I'm locked out after enabling SSO

-Password login is automatically enabled when you set up SSO to prevent lockouts.
+Password login is automatically enabled when you first set up an SSO connection to prevent lockouts.
 To regain access:

 1. Go to the Culture Amp login page.